See a list of Public Policy Programs by Clicking Here!

 Individuals with an education in public policy typically seek out employment within the government, either as staff for a political candidate, a researcher, or any number of other fields that rely on the education and experience of public policy specialist.
 Individuals with enough education and experience may in turn pursue teaching opportunities.
-A number of individuals may choose to seek office, relying on one's own education and experience to affect change.
+A number of individuals may choose to seek office, relying on education and experience to affect change.

 Job growth is expected remain limited in this field due to the high education requirement and limited number of positions available.
 As a result the field is highly competitive, be it for practical, political or research positions.
 Individuals attempting to gain employment in this field should work early to establish important connections in order to be able to track down or secure employment.